-The following Case Study is written by Vera Cole, one of the course developers.
 The framework of this Case Study reflects actual Pennsylvania policy and data.
 All information about stakeholders, especially assessments related to the likelihood of participation in nonmarket action and the strategy that may or may not be evoked is the author's opinion and presented in a manner to best demonstrate the lesson content of this course.
 This Case Study does not necessarily represent the actual position or strategy held or planned by any named stakeholder.

-To comply with the Act, businesses that sell electricity in Pennsylvania are required to submit Alternative Energy Credits (AECs) corresponding to the currently required percentage.
-(The term “AEC” is specific to PA and means the same thing as Renewable Energy Credit or “REC”, the more widely used terminology.)
+To comply with the Act, businesses that sell electricity in Pennsylvania are required to submit alternative energy credits (AECs) corresponding to the currently required percentage.
+(The term “AEC” is specific to PA and means the same thing as renewable energy credit or “REC”, the more widely used terminology.)

 Solar electric systems have a power rating that indicates their capacity to generate electricity from the sun.
 Power ratings are given in Watts.
 A kilowatt (kW) equals 1,000 Watts and a megawatt (MW) equals 1,000,000 watts.
 Electricity that is generated is energy measured in watt-hours, often kilowatt hours (kWh) or megawatt-hours (MWh).
 (For a review of energy and power, feel free to re-engage with the EGEE 102 course website).

-The percentages in the AEPS (the carveouts) drive demand.
+The percentages in the AEPS drive demand.
 The higher the percentage, the greater the number of required SRECs for compliance.
 This demand, in turn, drives supply.
 If a small business owner is thinking of putting in solar, the prospect of being able to sell SRECs may make the owner more inclined to pony up the significant capital that is required to install a solar electric system.
 The potential for SREC revenue may also make the bank more likely to approve a loan for the installation.

-In 2008, the average settlement price in Pennsylvania for an S-REC was $230.
+In 2008, the average settlement price in Pennsylvania for an SREC was $230.
 In 2009, the average was $260.
+(Note that this is $0.26/kWh, which was approximately double the cost of electricity at that time.)
 In 2010, the average was $325.
 In January 2012, the settlement price was $20 and by December of 2016 it had dropped to $7!
-(The price has been hovering in the $10 - $12 in the Fall of 2016.
-For real time pricing, see Flett Exchange or SRECTrade.)
-The images below provide a snapshot of prices in 2011 when prices were good, and in 2016, when they were significantly lower.
+(The price has been hovering in the $45 range in the summer of 2022.
+As a point of reference, SREC prices were in the $220 - $230 range in New Jersey and $340 - $400 range (!) in Washington, DC throughout 2021.
+For real-time pricing of these and other regional state markets, see Flett Exchange or SRECTrade.)
+The images below provide a snapshot of PA prices in 2010 when prices were good, and in 2020 - 21, when they were significantly lower.

 What happened?
 In 2009, Pennsylvania opened a rebate program for solar projects (solar electric and solar hot water).
 Along with other temporary factors, this caused the industry in Pennsylvania to surge—installing 46.5 MW in 2010.
 (In 2009, 4.4 MW were installed.)
 In fact, according to the Interstate Renewable Energy Council, Pennsylvania was 6th in the country in 2010 for newly installed solar electric capacity.